Morton Providers

 Amy Hansen received her Bachelor of Arts degree in Social Work from Spalding University in Louisville, Kentucky and her Master’s Degree in Human Development Counseling at Bradley University in Peoria, Illinois.
 She is a Licensed Clinical Professional Counselor in the State of Illinois.
 Amy is also a Certified Sex Addiction Therapist (CSAT) through the International Institute for Trauma and Addiction Counselors (IITAP).
 Amy’s clinical experience includes work with adults, couples, adolescents, children and families related to trauma, addictions, mental health concerns, relationship issues and issues related to grief and loss.
 Amy also has experience treating clients affected by domestic violence, crisis pregnancies, adoption, and foster care.
 As a CSAT, Amy works with addicts and their partners both individually, as couples and in group therapy.
 She has clinical experience treating addictions in both outpatient and inpatient settings.
 Amy is committed to providing a therapeutic process that ministers to the whole person.

-Amy sees clients in all 3 offices.
+Amy sees clients in our Peoria, Bloomington, and Morton offices.

 Nathan Krahn, LCPC, CSAT, CMAT, CPTT